3 Ways to Create a More Diverse Candidate Pool

 • Do you focus on satisfying criteria or selling a dream?

-3. Source candidates in new ways
+3. Source Candidates in New Ways

 To increase candidate pool diversity, employers should advertise to new and different locations.
 This means overcoming the desire to post jobs to the same job boards and locations that you have always used.
 After all, more of the same actions are likely to mean more of the same results.